 Successful lithium production Vulcan Plants.

-Vulcan is building several plants to execute its ZERO CARBON LITHIUM™ Project.
+Vulcan is building several plants to execute its integrated lithium and renewable energy project.

 Lithium Extraction Pilot Plant Vulcan pilot plant.